how-to-create-a-file-upload-form-in-wordpress_b

 • Store file in WordPress Media Library — Save files uploaded to this field in your site’s WordPress Media Library.

-Step 3: Configure Your WordPress File Upload Form Notifications
+Step 4: Configure Form Notifications & Confirmations

 Notifications are an excellent way to know when someone submits one of your file upload forms.
+All forms in WPForms have notifications enabled by default.

 Accessing a form's notifications settings